 Prospect represents more than 28,000 members in our public services.
 They work in specialist roles including science, engineering and procurement across more than 120 organisations.

-Prospect members provide our public bodies with the expertise they need to carry out essential work in areas like food safety, ship design, health and safety inspection, prisoner rehabilitation, preservation of manuscripts, animal health – the list is almost endless.
+Prospect members provide our public bodies with the expertise they need to carry out essential work in areas like food safety, flood defence, health and safety inspection, prisoner rehabilitation, animal health, and the preservation of historic buildings and manuscripts.

 Prospect members help to make the machinery of government work in many different ways – and places.
 As well as working for mainstream UK civil service departments and agencies, Prospect represents professionals employed in: